 Book Review Editor

 Karie Firoozmand is the book review editor and a member of Baltimore Monthly Meeting, Stony Run.
 She has two sons and lives with her husband near Baltimore.
 Karie’s interests include dance, exercise, history, literature, and travel.
 She speaks Farsi and has traveled to Iran.
 Karie joined Friends Journal as the book review editor in June 2011.
 Contact Karie at [email protected].

-Assistant Book Review Editor
+Young Friends Book Review Editor

 Eileen Redden is the young Friends book review editor and is particularly interested in children’s literature.
 She retired in 2007, after 34 years as a school counselor and teacher at Lake Forest High School in Felton, Delaware.
 Eileen has been a member of Camden (Del.)
 Meeting for over 30 years and has served as treasurer and spent 25 years on the Religious Education Committee.
 She and her husband, Allan, have two grown children, Mark and Elizabeth.
 In 2005–2006, they shared their home with a German exchange student, Sven Haag, who seems to have become the most recent member of the Redden family.
 Eileen loves to read and travel.
 And she loves the beach and her many pets.
 Eileen joined Friends Journal as the assistant book review editor in 2008.
 Contact Eileen at [email protected].

 Mary Julia Street